Logistics and Production

 - Fraunhofer Institute for Industrial Mathematics ITWM (Melanie Heidgen, Dr. Neele Leithäuser, Johanna Schneider).

-Furthermore, Apothekerkammer Nordrhein, Kreisverwaltung Mainz-Bingen, Stadtverwaltung Kaiserslautern, Gesundheitsamt der StädteRegion Aachen, Informatikgesellschaft für Software-Entwicklung mbH and Gesundheitsregion plus Erlangen-Höchstadt & Erlangen take also part in HealthFaCT.
+Furthermore, Apothekerkammer Nordrhein, Kreisverwaltung Mainz-Bingen, Stadtverwaltung Kaiserslautern, Gesundheitsamt der StädteRegion Aachen, Informatikgesellschaft für Software-Entwicklung mbH and Gesundheitsregion plus Erlangen-Höchstadt & Erlangen also take part in HealthFaCT.
 The HealthFaCT team also cooperates with IBOSS.

 Robust Network Design